Statutory Declaration (Quebec)

 What to Include in Your Statutory Declaration (Quebec)

 A legally valid Quebec statutory declaration must contain several critical elements to be accepted by government bodies, financial institutions, courts, and other administrative entities.
-Understanding these key elements ensures the document serves its intended legal and administrative purpose.
+Understanding these key elements confirms the document serves its intended legal and administrative purpose.

 First, the complete identification of the declarant is fundamental.
 The declaration must include the declarant's full legal name as it appears on government-issued identification (such as a Quebec health insurance card, passport, or driver's licence issued by the Société de l'assurance automobile du Québec).
 The civic address, date of birth, telephone number, email address, and occupation of the declarant must be recorded.
 The commissioner of oaths is legally responsible for verifying this identity against a government-issued photo identification document before administering the oath or affirmation.